RunhangShu/Myweb/content/r/Must know statistics in omics.md

 ## Metabolomics as an example

-Start with metabolomics is a good choice to get familiar with stats because metabolomics data are identical to any other omics data with a miniature size.
+Start with metabolomics is a good choice to get familiar with stats in omics because metabolomics data are identical to any other omics data but with a miniature size.
 For all traditional omics data, all we need for stats is a data frame with features (i.e metabolites, genes ID, bacterial taxa) in rows and treatments in columns.
 Single-cell RNA seq data are normally objects in R dependent on the packages and sequencing methods.
 If it is an object data then you cannot actually see it.

 Workflow of metabolomics: spectra collection, raw data processing, statistical and functional analysis